DaniloMurer/DaniloMurer/README.md

-### Hi there 👋, I'm Danilo Jakob.
-I'm a Junior Software Developer at the Würth ITensis in Chur, Switzerland.
+### Hi there 👋, I'm Danilo aka Churrer.
+I'm a Junior Software Developer from Switzerland

 About Me: